 When I first started managing Instagram accounts for organizations, I did it all manually.
 When it was time to post, I searched for the image I wanted in my photos app.
 Then, I typed out the caption and hashtags with my thumbs.
 I would have to schedule times in my calendar for Instagram posting.

-Now, I use an Instagram posting app to do most of the work ahead of time so that all I have to do when it is time to post is hit “Share.”
+Now, I use an Instagram posting app to do all, or most, of the work ahead of time so that all I have to do is publish directly from my desktop to my Instagram business accounts.
+For personal accounts when it is time all I have to do to post is hit “Share.” from my mobile.

 Have you been posting manually to Instagram?
 Are you ready to kick it up a notch with your Instagram management and use a tool like an Instagram posting app?

 You may be nervous to pay for a tool, especially when you’ve been managing your Instagram account (or multiple accounts) on your own.
 It may seem like you’ve been doing it for “free,” but actually, you haven’t.
 Your time has value, and if you have employees, you know their time has value too.

 If you don’t use any software, you might end up editing the image and writing the caption moments before publishing each Instagram post.
 This can be difficult when you want to post early in the morning or after a long, tired day of work, just so you can post at an optimal time for your followers.
 By using an app for posting to Instagram, you can schedule many posts at once when your mind is clear and get them ready for posting directly.

 So, what Instagram posting app should you use?
 Below, I’ve included many features that matter to me.
 It’s interesting to see what tools are available and how they stack up.